-Portland police kill carjacking suspect at homeless shelter
+Portland police fatally shoot carjacking suspect at homeless shelter

 “As officers contacted the adult male suspect, shots were fired,” police said in a news release.
 “Officers immediately requested emergency medical personnel respond to the scene.”

-Emergency responders pronounced the suspect dead at the scene.
+The suspect was pronounced dead at the scene.

 No officers or bystanders were injured.